Canterbury researcher producing hip replacement

 Recently elected Fellows of IPENZ for their contribution to the advancement of engineering knowledge and technological education

 Professor Milo Kral - recognised for his contributions to failure analysis in the field of metallurgy.

 Professor XiaoQi chen - recognised for his contributions within the field of mechatronics.

 Adam Kuang, Mechanical Engineering 2012, has been awarded a full scholarship from MIT for Nuclear Physics.

 Todd Foundation Awards for Excellence (Universities)

-CONGRATULATIONS to our PhD student, Matt Signal, one of three University of Canterbury PhD students who were recipients of Todd Foundation Awards for Excellence (Universities) last week.
+CONGRATULATIONS to our PhD student, Matt Signal, one of 3 University of Canterbury PhD students who were recipients of Todd Foundation Awards for Excellence (Universities).
 These awards (8 in total) support research projects that will benefit New Zealand, with an emphasis on projects with a practical application.

 UC Mechanical Engineering is #1

 University of Canterbury’s Mechanical Engineering Department is ranked New Zealand’s #1 Mechanical Engineering Department in 2012 PBRF rankings.
 The PBRF (Performance Based Research Fund) evaluated our staff as number one overall in New Zealand’s Mechanical Engineering.

 On 22 March 2013, Associate Professor Susan Krumdieck presented the results of a project conducted by researchers, scholarship students and volunteer professionals.
 The mission of the project was to present a development plan for Christchurch that meets the aspirations expressed by its citizens.
 The video of the presentation can be viewed here.